LOTS OF RAW, ORGANIC VEGETABLES

 We are currently experimenting with making our own lacto fermented vegetables such as Sauerkraut.
 These traditional raw foods have hugely beneficial probiotic qualities and help to populate the intestine with friendly bacteria.

-We eat all sorts – some we sprout and eat raw, some we sprout and cook and sometimes we just soak and cook – we like all types of lentils, chick peas, red kidney beans, aduki beans, pinto beans, butter beans and more.
+We eat all sorts – some we sprout and eat raw, some we sprout and cook and sometimes for dinner we just soak and cook – we like all types of lentils, chick peas, red kidney beans, aduki beans, pinto beans, butter beans and more.

 RAW, ORGANIC BUCKWHEAT